bitfaster/BitFaster.Caching/README.md

 Job=RyuJitX64  Jit=RyuJit  Platform=X64
 ~~~

+### Lookup speed

+Cache contains 6 items which are fetched repeatedly, no items are evicted.
+Representative of high hit rate scenario.

+- ConcurrentLru family does not move items in the queues, it is just marking as accessed for pure cache hits.
+- ClassicLru must maintain item order, and is internally splicing the fetched item to the head of the linked list.
+- MemoryCache and ConcurrentDictionary represent a pure lookup.
+This is the best case scenario for MemoryCache, since the lookup key is a string (if the key were a Guid, using MemoryCache adds string conversion overhead).

+FastConcurrentLru does not allocate and is approximately 10x faster than MemoryCache.

 |                       Method |      Mean |    Error |   StdDev | Ratio |  Gen 0 | Allocated |
 |----------------------------- |----------:|---------:|---------:|------:|-------:|----------:|